libsl3 1.3.51003

 Default is ON.

-For the internal sqlite distribution there are several options to configure sqlite3 available.
+For the internal sqlite3 distribution, there are several options to configure sqlite3.

 Programs consuming libsl3 do not need to link against sqlite3.

-• Slighlty longer build time for building libsl3 (not for programs consuming libsl3)
+• Slightly longer build time for building libsl3. (not for programs consuming libsl3)

 A database is represented via sl3::Database.